IRMVLab/BCLearning/README.md

 ## Usage
 ----------------------
 ### Train
-Train the complete algorithm with state-input. $-t$ is the training task. $-l$ is the saving log
+Train the complete algorithm with state-input. `-t` is the training task. `-l` is the saving log.
 ```
 python learn.py -q -b -c -t 1 -l 1
 ```